-A corporation can’t make it impossible for a spouse to comply strictly with the statutory requirements by listing a private mailbox or “virtual office,” where no directors, officers, corporate employees, or registered agent can be found.
+A corporation can’t make it impossible for a spouse to comply strictly with the statutory requirements by listing a private mailbox or “virtual office,” if there are no directors, officers, corporate employees, or registered agent there.
 Further, the entity can’t evade service by pretending to maintain a registered agent that section 48.091, Florida Statutes requires.

 The party seeking service may serve such corporation under section 48.081(3)(b) at another physical address for the corporation, its officers, directors, or registered agent discoverable through public records, under the general service of process statute (section 48.031).
 See Diaz v.
 Winn-Dixie Stores, Inc., Case No. 14-cv-21045 (S.D.
 Fla.
 January 9, 2015) (setting aside a clerk’s default because attempted service at a local Winn-Dixie deli counter was not the corporation’s principal place of business, where its high level officers directed, controlled, and coordinated its activities); Natures Way Marine, LLC v.
 Everclear of Ohio, Ltd., No. 12-0316-CG-M (S.D.
 Ala.
 January 18, 2013) (applying Florida law); TID Services, Inc. v.
 Dass, 65 So.
 3d 1 (Fla.
 2d DCA 2010) (reversing order denying motion to vacate for lack of jurisdiction a default judgment, where summons was left at UPS store where defendant maintained a private mailbox).

-Seek to quash service if the spouse fails to serve an unauthorized person.
+Seek to challenge service of process if the spouse fails to serve an authorized person.

 Compare the above cases with Kalb v.
 Sail Condominium Ass’n, Inc., 112 So.
-3d 674, 675 (Fla.
-3d DCA 2013) (judgment against a corporation qualified to do business in Florida was not void where service had been validly accomplished on an employee of a condo association’s registered agent).
+3d 674 (Fla.
+3d DCA 2013).
+In Kalb, the judgment against a corporation qualified to do business in Florida was valid.
+The plaintiff accomplished effective service on an employee of a condo association’s registered agent.